 A team of skilled Quality Assurance engineers is must to achieve the desired results.
 QA engineers have to break down the test cases and their outcomes to discover the persisting flaws.
 The QA team is answerable for distinguishing and resolving defects in the product.
 QA engineers need to know precisely when and where they need to engage in what type of testing mechanism to best suit the test case.

-Let us now understand the various techniques and how the QA teams can incorporate them in the software testing cycle.
+Let us now consider the various techniques and how the QA teams can incorporate them in the software testing cycle.

 With the rapid increase in usage of software development frameworks and technologies, there has been substantial development within the QA field and we have seen a rise of automation for QA.
 Most companies have started scripting their QA testing to execute automatically on certain triggers.